Norwegian Birth Certificate Translation

 NAATI-Certified Norwegian Translator for Birth Certificate

-Typically, a Norwegian birth certificate includes details such as the child’s name, birth date, gender, place of birth, and the names of the parent(s), including their occupations and address at the time of registration.
-It may also include the hospital name, the attending doctor’s signature, and the details of the birth register.
-We provide birth certificate translations, often required for immigration purposes.
+Details found on a Norwegian birth certificate typically include the child’s full name, date of birth, sex, place of birth, and the parent(s)’ names, occupations, and address at the time of birth registration.
+Additional information might include the hospital name, the attending doctor’s name and signature, and the official birth register.
+We provide certified birth certificate translation services, often needed for immigration purposes.

 Why Choose Us?